-Broker non-votes, as long as there is one routine matter to be voted on at the meeting, such as the ratification of appointment of Crowe LLP at this year's annual meeting, and abstentions are counted for purposes of determining the presence or absence of a quorum.
-A broker non-vote or a withholding of authority to vote with respect to one or more nominees for director will not have the effect of a vote against such nominee or nominees (Proposal 1).
-Because the ratification of the appointment of the independent registered public accounting firm is considered a routine matter and a broker or other nominee may generally vote on routine matters, no broker non-votes are expected to occur in connection with the proposal to ratify the appointment of Crowe LLP as the Company's independent registered accounting firm.
-Any abstentions will not have the effect of a vote against the proposal to ratify the appointment of Crowe LLP as the Company's independent registered public accounting firm (Proposal 2).
+Quorum - Broker non-votes will be counted as present for purposes of determining the presence or absence of a quorum because the ratification of the appointment of Crowe LLP is considered a routine matter.
+Abstentions will be counted as present for purposes of determining the presence or absence of a quorum.

+Proposal 1- A broker non-vote or a withholding of authority to vote with respect to one or more nominees for director will not have the effect of a vote against such nominee or nominees.

+Proposal 2 - Because the ratification of the appointment of the independent registered public accounting firm is considered a routine matter and a broker or other nominee may generally vote on routine matters, no broker non-votes are expected to occur in connection with the proposal to ratify the appointment of Crowe LLP as the Company's independent registered accounting firm.
+Abstentions and broker non-votes are not counted as votes cast and will have no effect on the proposal to ratify the appointment of Crowe LLP as the Company's independent registered accounting firm.